INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 3 - Ethereum 2.0/3 - Improvement Proposals.md

 ## **EIP Lifecycle**

 The lifecycle of an EIP ensures that every proposal undergoes rigorous evaluation and consensus-building before implementation.
-The stages are as follows:

 ### 1. **Draft**:
    - The proposal is written and submitted as a draft.